 John A. Knauss Marine Policy Fellowship and Application Information

-The 2019 National Sea Grant College Program John A. Knauss Marine Policy Fellowship opportunity is CLOSED.
+The 2020 National Sea Grant College Program John A. Knauss Marine Policy Fellowship opportunity is NOW OPEN!!

-Texas Sea Grant held a webinar for tips on developing a competitive application on January 19, 2018.
-Please utilize the following webinar reference documents:
+Texas Sea Grant held a webinar for tips on developing a competitive application last year (January 19, 2018).

 The Sea Grant John A. Knauss Marine Policy Fellowship Program was established by Congress in 1979 and is named in honor of one of Sea Grant’s founders, former NOAA Administrator John A. Knauss.
 The Fellowship offers a unique educational experience to graduate and professional students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The program matches the students with hosts in the legislative or executive branch of the federal government for a one-year paid fellowship (13 month award term) in the Washington, D.C. area.